Religious cult or Utopia? Explore Florida's Fascinating History at Koreshan State Park in Estero

 Teed’s grand vision was to create “The New Jerusalem”, a home for 10 million people, though the original settlement was only around 300 acres of swampland.
 The settlement was founded on his beliefs of alchemy, the Hollow Sphere theory, reincarnation, celibacy, and communism or communal living - each according to his ability and needs.

-The Park offers a great day hike with lots to explore.
-It runs along the Estero river and there are access points at several areas in the Park.
+The Koreshan State Park makes a nice day hike - among many options for a short hike in southwest Florida - with lots to explore.
+It runs along the Estero River and there are access points to the river at several areas in the Park.

 You can fish, canoe and kayak in the Park, and canoes are available for rent.